Updated January 20, 2021

 Gathering in groups significantly increases the risk of transmission and so we are establishing requirements for the holding of events until it is clear that the public health environment will allow for greater flexibility.

-Requirements for Yale-sponsored Events for Fall 2020
+Requirements for Yale-sponsored Events

 These guidelines are more restrictive than those adopted by the state of Connecticut (25 people indoors and 100 people outdoors for private social gatherings) because many members of our Yale community live in congregate housing and because we feel a unique obligation to the members of our broader New Haven community to do all that we can to address the current health environment.

-The following are the requirements for university-sponsored events on or off campus for fall 2020.
+The following are the requirements for university-sponsored events on or off campus.
 University-sponsored events include all gatherings that involve the use of university funds or spaces.
 Events subject to these requirements include all academic and social gatherings or meetings for students, faculty and staff of any size other than those occurring as a regular part of a course or class on the scheduled academic calendar; and all business or social gatherings in administrative units.
 Those planning off campus events involving students, staff or faculty that are not university-sponsored are strongly encouraged to follow these guidelines as well.

 - The event should take place virtually, unless there is a compelling reason to do otherwise.
 Zoom and other applications have many features that allow for on-line experiences, including side/breakout rooms, etc. to enable events of all sizes.

 - In the interest of having a semester that includes in-person gatherings outside the academic program, the university will allow gatherings of ten (10) or fewer individuals without the advance approval of the relevant Dean, Head of College or Vice President, provided the conditions in this guidance for events requiring approval are observed (see items 4-7).
+All private social events in residences must be limited to 10 persons and follow the guidance in item 4, other than the size of the gathering.

 - If the event is larger than ten individuals and there is a compelling reason to hold it in person, the event sponsor must apply to the school or department Health and Safety Leader using the application for approval form.
 The Health and Safety Leader will review the application and refer it to the relevant Dean, Head of College or Vice President for approval in advance of the event.